-This article covers the specific configuration for this monitor type.
-See the Overview of Health Monitors article for general monitor information, implementation, and other monitor types.
+This article covers the specific configuration for UDP health monitor type.
+Refer Overview of Health Monitors article for general monitor information, implementation, and other monitor types.

 Send a UDP datagram to the server, then match the server’s response against the expected response data.

 Creating a UDP Health Monitor